BhaveshTupe0603/Cognifyz_Technologies_Data_Analysis_Level_1/README.md

 These analyses were conducted as part of my **Data Analysis Internship at Cognifyz Technologies** (Level 1).
 Each task focused on exploring real-world restaurant data to uncover business-relevant insights.

 ---

-## 🔗 Let's Connect

-Check out more of my work or connect with me on [LinkedIn](https://www.linkedin.com/).

 **Hashtags:**
 #cognifyztechnologies #cognifyz #dataanalysis #internship #python #visualization